nnard1616/nnard1616.github.io/_posts/2019-01-04-Scala-Spec-Pt-1-Wk-5.md

 Since both the left and right sides equate to the same expression, the hypothesis is proven. **&#8718;**{:.highlighted}

-## Proving Reverse of a list is oscillatingly idempotent
+## Proving Reverse of a list is Discretely Periodic with Order 2.

 ---